401(k) withdrawal rules: How to avoid penalties

 Unlike the other strategies on our list, a Roth IRA conversion won’t allow you to access your money penalty-free right away.
 However, it’s a way to make some of your money more accessible in the future.

-The IRS allows you to convert the money in your traditional IRA or 401(k) to a Roth IRA.
-You’ll have to pay the income taxes on any pre-tax money you convert, and then you’ll be subject to a five-year waiting period.3 However, once the five years pass, you can access those converted funds at any time for any purpose.
+The IRS allows you to convert the money in a traditional IRA or 401(k) to a Roth IRA.
+You’ll have to pay the income taxes on any pre-tax money you convert, and then you’ll be subject to a five-year waiting period.3 However, once the five years pass, you can access the converted funds at any time for any purpose.

 The importance of considering alternatives